Directorate of National Intelligence: Organization and personnel

-DINA internal suppression and human rights violations
+Repression and human rights violations

-Under decree #521, the DINA had the power to detain any individual so long as there was a declared state of emergency.
-Such an administrative state characterized nearly the entire length of the Pinochet government.
-Torture and rape of detainees was common:
+Decree Law 521 empowered DINA to detain any individual for as long as a state of emergency remained declared, a condition that covered nearly the whole of the Pinochet government's early years.
+Torture and rape of detainees were routine practice inside DINA's facilities:

 In some camps, routine sadism was taken to extremes.
 At Villa Grimaldi, recalcitrant prisoners were dragged to a parking lot; DINA agents then used a car or truck to run over and crush their legs.
 Prisoners there recalled one young man who was beaten with chains and left to die slowly from internal injuries.
 Rape was also a recurring form of abuse.
-DINA officers subjected female prisoners to grotesque forms of sexual torture that included insertion of rodents and, as tactfully described in the Commission report, "unnatural acts involving dogs."